denialromeo/danielmoore.us/deep-thoughts.md

 <hr>

 During the dot-com bust of the early 2000's, [more than one million jobs were lost](https://www.nytimes.com/2023/01/20/technology/tech-layoffs-millennials-gen-x.html).
-It took 20 years for the job market to recover to the peak of the dot-com boom in 2021.
+It took 20 years, until 2021, for the job market to recover to the peak of the dot-com boom.

 Since mid-2022, a new bust is upon us.
 At least [400,000](https://layoffs.fyi/) jobs have been lost.
 I suspect it might actually be much higher.
 My father was laid off with 5% of his company from his job in June 2023 (and effectively forcibly retired), but his layoff doesn't seem to have been publicly announced.